Smarter Trades - Free Betfair Trading Tools

 Use these free tools to size your stakes, balance your books and stress-test your edge before you place a trade.
 Everything runs in your browser – we never see your data.

 These free Betfair trading calculators are designed for exchange bettors who want to size stakes accurately and understand their edge before placing a trade.
-Use the dutching calculator to spread your stake across multiple horses or football outcomes, the lay liability calculator to control your risk, the back/lay hedge calculator to green up an existing position at new odds, the expected value (EV) calculator to check whether a price is value, the Kelly staking calculator to manage your bankroll over the long term, and the matched betting calculator to balance qualifying and free-bet offers.
 All calculations run locally in your browser – there is no login, no tracking of your inputs and no third-party API usage.

 How to use these calculators